haliphinx/M5D-GS/README.md

 > c. run the script as

->> `python viewer_gui.py -s /path/to/dateset/folder -m /path/to/checkpoint/folder --eval --gui`
+>> `python viewer_gui.py -s /path/to/dateset/folder -m /path/to/checkpoint/folder --eval --is_blender --gui`

 ## Pipeline